memoblue/memoblue.github.io/_posts/2018-03-24-simple-generator-example.md

 }
 ```

-Of course, the problem is to make sure the first fetch is done before you call the second, otherwise your `catId` might be equal to nothing.
+Of course, the problem is you need to make sure the first fetch is done before you call the second, otherwise your `catId` might be equal to nothing.
 And that's where generator functions come in handy.

 You basically do something like this: